epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 #### `AccountExchange` sub-objects

-"AccountExchange" sub-objects allow currency holders to announce that they want to exchange currencies that they have, but do not need, for currencies that they need.
-To that end, the currency holder can associate a `CurrencyPeg` object with the account, declaring a fixed exchange rate between the tokens of two of his/her accounts (the pegged currency, and the peg currency).
+"AccountExchange" sub-objects allow currency holders to declare their currency exchange policies.
+To that end, the currency holder can declare a fixed exchange rate between the tokens of two of his/her accounts (the pegged currency, and the peg currency).
+To specify this relation, a `CurrencyPeg` object is used.

 #### `AccountKnowledge` sub-objects

-"AccountKnowledge" sub-objects allow currency holders to store all kinds of important data about the accounts.
+"AccountKnowledge" sub-objects allow currency holders to store all sorts of important data about the accounts, on the server.

-For example: The client application can use the account's "AccountKnowledge" sub-object to store the account's interest rate, which the users already knows about, and later, compare the stored value with the current interest rate on the account.
-This way, a change in the interest rate will be correctly detected, even if the user uses several different client devices (or applications).
+For example: The client application can use the account's "AccountKnowledge" sub-object to store the account's interest rate, which the currency holder already knows about, and later, compare the stored value with the current interest rate on the account.
+This way, a change in the interest rate will be correctly detected, even when the currency holder uses several different client devices (or applications).

 ### `TransfersList` objects